 Holiday seasons and the celebrations that come with them are difficult for people in recovery.
 Many things can happen to increase the risk of relapse.
 Review the list below and check the items that might cause problems for you and your recovery program during the holidays.
 Then total up the number of checkmarks and assess your relapse risk below:

-Ш More alcohol and drugs at parties
+- More alcohol and drugs at parties

-Shortage of money because of travel or gift buying
+- □ Shortage of money because of travel or gift buying

-More stress caused by hectic pace (for example, traffic, crowds)
+- □ More stress caused by hectic pace (for example, traffic, crowds)

-Normal routine of life interrupted
+- □ Normal routine of life interrupted

-Stopping exercise
+- □ Stopping exercise

-Not going to AA meetings

-Not going to therapy

-Party atmosphere

-More contact with family

-Increased emotions from holiday memories

-Increased anxiety regarding triggers and craving

-Frustration of not having time to meet responsibilities

-Coping with "New Year's Eve" type occasions

-Extra free time with no structure

-Other:

 RP Elective B